 Just don’t forget to pack extra batteries and chargers for those devices!
 Even if you limit your child’s screen time while at home, consider making an exception while traveling.

 After a while, even the most tech-savvy kid will lose interest in electronics.
 When that happens, be prepared with some low-tech options.

 One of my favorite things to pack is trivia cards.
 Either get a travel set before your trip or grab the cards from your favorite trivia game, wrap a rubber band around them, and throw them into your bag.
 Then, when you need a diversion, pull them out and take turns asking each other questions.

 Another bonus to the trivia cards is that they take up very little space.

 Introduce your kids to some old school games.

 Remember the games we all played when we were kids: the License Plate Game, I Spy, and 20 Questions?
 Another easy option for entertaining your kids is to introduce them to these old games.

 Chances are, your kids have never heard of these games.
 And you never know, they may love them!
 Plus, they require no packing!

 Make up your own games.

 Traveling with your kids is a great way to create wonderful family memories.
 But, it’s only fun if you don’t spend the whole trip reacting to meltdowns.
 You can easily avoid child meltdowns while traveling.
-The above tips and tricks will help you do that so your entire family will have more fun on your next trip.
-Happy travels!
+The above tips and tricks will help your entire family have more fun on your next trip.